kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-jaeger.md

       - "/otel-local-config.yaml"
     volumes:
       - ./tracetest/collector.config.yaml:/otel-local-config.yaml
-    depends_on:
-      data-prepper:
-        condition: service_started

-  data-prepper:
+  jaeger:
+    image: jaegertracing/all-in-one:latest
     restart: unless-stopped
-    image: opensearchproject/data-prepper:1.5.1
-    volumes:
-      - ./tracetest/opensearch/opensearch-analytics.yaml:/usr/share/data-prepper/pipelines.yaml
-      - ./tracetest/opensearch/opensearch-data-prepper-config.yaml:/usr/share/data-prepper/data-prepper-config.yaml
-    depends_on:
-      opensearch:
-        condition: service_healthy

-  opensearch:
-    image: opensearchproject/opensearch:2.3.0
-    environment:
-      - discovery.type=single-node
-      - bootstrap.memory_lock=true # along with the memlock settings below, disables swapping
-      - "OPENSEARCH_JAVA_OPTS=-Xms512m -Xmx512m" # minimum and maximum Java heap size, recommend setting both to 50% of system RAM
-    volumes:
-      - ./tracetest/opensearch/opensearch.yaml:/usr/share/opensearch/config/opensearch.yml
-    ulimits:
-      memlock:
-        soft: -1
-        hard: -1
-      nofile:
-        soft: 65536 # maximum number of open files for the OpenSearch user, set to at least 65536 on modern systems
-        hard: 65536
     healthcheck:
-      test: curl -s http://localhost:9200 >/dev/null || exit 1
+      test: ["CMD", "wget", "--spider", "localhost:16686"]
-      interval: 5s
+      interval: 1s
-      timeout: 10s
+      timeout: 3s
-      retries: 5
+      retries: 60

 ```

-Tracetest depends on Postgres and the OpenTelemetry Collector.
-The OpenTelemetry Collector depends on the Data Prepper that then depends on OpenSearch.
+Tracetest depends on Postgres, Jaeger and the OpenTelemetry Collector.
 Both Tracetest and the OpenTelemetry Collector require config files to be loaded via a volume.
 The volumes are mapped from the root directory into the `tracetest` directory and the respective config files.

-OpenSearch and Data Prepper require config files to be loaded via a volume as well.
-The volumes are mapped from the root directory into the `tracetest/opensearch` directory and the respective config files.
-Data Prepper will receive trace data from OpenTelemetry Collector and send them along to OpenSearch.

 **Why?** To start both the Node.js app and Tracetest we will run this command: